Tennessee Labor Laws Guide

 Recordkeeping requirements for Tennessee minors

-Under Tennessee law, employers that hire minors must keep a separate record for each minor that must include:
+Under Tennessee law, employers that hire minors must keep a separate record for each minor that includes:

-Moreover, such employers must post a printed notice of the child labor provisions in a conspicuous place on the premises where minors are employed.
+Moreover, such employers must post a printed notice of the child labor provisions in a conspicuous place where minors are employed.

-Under Tennessee law, all individuals are protected from employment discrimination and must be given equal employment oppurtunities.
+Under Tennessee law, all individuals are protected from employment discrimination and must be given equal employment opportunities.

-Therefore, employers must not discriminate against a job applicant or employee because of their:
+Therefore, employers mustn’t discriminate against a job applicant or employee because of their:

 *Limited to employees who are at least 40 years old.

-**Unless such disability prevents or impairs the performance of work.
+**Unless such disability prevents or impairs work performance.
 Blind persons with guide dogs are also protected under this act.

-Yet, it is not considered discriminatory practice when giving preferences in hiring to:
+Yet, it isn’t considered discriminatory practice when giving preferences in hiring to:

-The said provisions with regards to giving veteran’s preference only apply to private employment.
+The said provisions regarding giving veterans preference only apply to private employment.

 Right-to-work law in Tennessee

-Under a right-to-work law, no employee can be required or forced to join or not join a labor union as a condition of employment.
+Employees working in a state that uses a right-to-work law can’t be required or forced to join or not join a labor union as a condition of their employment.

 The right-to-work law in Tennessee makes it unlawful for an employer or organization to: